mespe/SolRad/Report.md

 15 Feb 2017
 -----

+We can break the project into two pieces/questions:

+1. Is there a relationship between yield and solar radiation?
+2. If #1, what is driving variability in solar radiation?
+Is variability natural or human driven?

+Current status:

+CARB data needs attention - What is the coverage?
+Do we have enough data to address our questions.
+There is only data starting 1998, many stations do not actually record data.
+Of the stations that do, only report every 6 d.

+CFSR data - some questions: Why are there differences between CIMIS and CFSR?
+Is it OK to use this data even though it only goes to 2010.
+Do we gain additional useful info from separating the different bands.

+Backup plan: Possibily use airport visibility as a proxy.

+How do we deal with missing data - differs by variable.
+Need to record.
+Gap-filling vs dropping.
+Needs to be robust to different methods.

 PM25 and PM10 files (Air quality)

 We went through PM25 and PM10 files and found the following results.